 3.3.5.2.1 SIF XML Filter Process Rules

-When processing a SIF Message for an agent, if SIF XML filters have been defined for the recipient of a SIF message, the Zone Integration Server MUST be compliant with the following guidelines.
+When processing a SIF Message for an agent, if SIF XML filters have been defined for the recipient of a SIF message, the Zone Integration Server MUST be compliant with the following UUIDelines.

 For each SIF XML filter that has been defined for the destination agent, the ZIS executes a filter against the message.
 For each match that is found in the message, the ZIS MUST remove each node.
 If the match that is executed results in a match of the document element, SIF_Message, the entire message has been held by the XML filter rule, and the message MUST NOT be delivered to the recipient.
 Otherwise, if XML validation is enabled, the ZIS SHOULD validate the message after applying all element level security rules and follow normal procedures if validation fails.